Kzhanok/MLTrainer/README.md

 Current State:

 Model is defined!
-Next Trainer needs to be built -> MLFLOW experiment names need to be dynamic
+Trainer is built!
+See MLtrainer -> Readme.md for full context